Storycaster: An AI System for Immersive Room-Based Storytelling: Discussion and Design Implications

 \subsubsection{\textbf{Dynamic and Evolving Environments}}

 The static nature of visuals and audio limited immersion for some users.
 Participants envisioned environments that evolve with the story such as animated objects, reactive soundscapes, or visual effects that reflect narrative progression.
-Future systems should incorporate dynamic elements that respond to user input and story development to enhance presence and engagement.
+Additionally, while we considered using animated or cinematographic scenes, we did not want to make the experience feel like a movie or a static video; rather future systems should incorporate dynamic elements that respond to user input and story development to enhance presence and engagement.